karolba/sysadmin-troubleshooting-guide/chapter1-strace/task3-strace-gnu-echo.md

 ## 2. A note on dynamic linking

 `/bin/echo` is a dynamically linked program, so it will load libraries it depends on before starting.
+You will see this in strace!

 You can confirm that it is for yourself - and identify which libraries you should see it accessing in strace - by running this command: